YJDoc2/The-Transpiler-Project/project.md

 create basic required Data structures, define lexer and parser.
 Parse RAW and assignment staements, (without variable checks ?)
+(check for duplicate declarations, but not for assg type)

 ## Stage 2